How to give away a million dollars

 In the end, there are several causes that it would be good to support.
 I can claim no more for mine than that they are among the best available.

 Peter Singer is professor of bioethics at Princeton University.
-His books include “Animal Liberation,” “Practical Ethics,” “The Life You Can Save,” and “Ethics in the Real World.” ©Project Syndicate, 2021
+His books include “Animal Liberation,” “Practical Ethics,” “The Life You Can Save,” and “Ethics in the Real World.” © Project Syndicate, 2021

 In a time of both misinformation and too much information, quality journalism is more crucial than ever.